EngOmarElsayed/Injection/README.md

 }
 ```

-And that's it simple right 🚀.
+And that's it, simple right 🚀.

 > [!NOTE]
 > When ever you call the `@Injected` you will have the same instance throught the life cycle of the app.